kay-master/test-repo/README.md

 1. Explain the difference between an abstract class and an interface.

 2. What is the purpose of getters and setters in a class?
+In OOP, getters and setters are used to protect data & hide implementation details.
+Getters are known as accessors and setters are known as mutators, by convention, getters start with the word "get" and setters with the word "set", then following with a variable name which starts with a capital letter.

+They allow you to control how important variables are accessed and updated in your code, with a chance to validate the input in the setter before actually setting the value.
+For example making a variable private that means you would use a setter method to update it, then use a getter to access it.

 #### Section 2 - Testing - (5 mins)
 Explain the purpose of black box testing